-If you’re an investor that’s frustrated because you’re not closing any deals or growing fast enough, this is going to be a game-changing read for you.
+If you’re an investor that’s frustrated because you’re not closing any real estate deals or growing fast enough, this is going to be a game-changing read for you.

 The tone of this post is one of tough love…